sheldonhull/sheldonhull.hugo/content/docs/powershell.md

 ## Requirements

-- Assuming you have minimum of Powershell 5.1.
-If you don't, you should be on that at the minimum.
+- Going forward most examples will focus on Powershell (>= v7), the modern successor to Windows PowerShell & PowerShell Core.
+Install this easily through chocolatey.
 Just install chocolatey, and then run `choco upgrade powershell powershell-core -y --source chocolatey` and you should have both 5.1 and core ready to go if your Windows version supports it.
 If you are on Windows 7 as a developer, there is no :taco: for you, just get upgraded already.
+Linux has it's own set of directions.
 - Anything manipulating system might need admin, so run as admin in prompt.
 - `Install-Module PSFramework` // I use this module for better logging and overall improvements in my quality of life.
 It's high quality, used by big projects like DbaTools and developed by a Powershell MVP with lots of testing.
 Forget regular `Write-Verbose` commands and just use the `Write-PSFMessage -Level Verbose -Message 'TacoBear'` instead.